Tutorial (GUI mode)

 Now it's time to do some more serious stuff -- such as performing optimization on your own optimization problem.
 In order to do that, we need to create our own custom environment (and optionally, the corresponding interface).

-Once that done, put a folder named sphere_3d
+Create a folder named sphere_3d

+in the environments folder beneath the plugin root.
 Then create the following files inside that sphere_3d

 folder: